LiberoNuvola/PRE-RICH-scratch-and-win-game/docs/Game-Economy.md

 create a privileged personal Treasury entitlement.

-Governance controls parameters.
-It does not become the economic authority of individual games.
+Governance controls parameters; it does not become the economic authority of individual games.

-16. Economic Invariants
+20. Economic Invariants

-The following properties are normative:

 E1 — No privileged beneficiary
-No protocol revenue is a personal entitlement of the team, founder, developer or administrator.
+No protocol revenue is a personal entitlement.

 E2 — Protocol custody
 Player payments are received by protocol-controlled components.

 E3 — Liability-first accounting
-Committed liabilities and reserves reduce available economic capacity.
+Committed liabilities and reserves reduce available capacity.

 E4 — Deterministic payout
-The payout derives from protocol rules and verified randomness.
+Payout derives from protocol rules and verified randomness.

 E5 — Crystallisation
 A winning payout becomes immutable when crystallised.

 E6 — Automatic class control
-Ticket-class availability depends on verified economic state, not operator discretion.
+Class availability depends on verified economic state.

 E7 — Worst-case safety
-Class activation must not create deterministic exposure beyond the approved risk budget.
+New exposure must remain within the approved deterministic risk budget.

 E8 — Jackpot separation
-The Jackpot does not alter the normal five-symbol distribution.
+The Jackpot does not alter normal symbol probabilities.

 E9 — Jackpot autonomy
 Jackpot activation and recipient selection are non-discretionary.